-To satisfy this criterion, qualifying QHP issuers are required to participate in the federal Quality Rating System (QRS) provided under ACA Section 1311(c)(3), including the disclosure and reporting of information on health care quality and outcomes described in ACA Sections 1311(c)(1)(H) and 1311(c)(1)(I), and the implementation of appropriate enrollee satisfaction surveys consistent with ACA Section 1311(c)(4) (and 45 CFR §156.200(b)(5)).
-Issuers must also comply with additional federal guidance regarding the QRS and enrollee satisfaction surveys, including requirements described in the Quality Rating System and Qualified Health Plan Enrollee Experience Survey: Technical Guidance for 2019 and the 2019 Quality Rating System Measure Technical Specification, published by CMS, and any subsequent updates to that guidance.
+Qualifying issuers are required to participate in the federal Quality Rating System (QRS) provided under ACA Section 1311(c)(3), including the disclosure and reporting of information on health care quality and outcomes described in ACA Sections 1311(c)(1)(H) and 1311(c)(1)(I), and the implementation of appropriate enrollee satisfaction surveys consistent with ACA Section 1311(c)(4) (and 45 CFR §156.200(b)(5)).
+Issuers must also comply with additional federal guidance regarding the QRS and enrollee satisfaction surveys, including requirements described in the Quality Rating System and Qualified Health Plan Enrollee Experience Survey: Technical Guidance for 2020 and the 2020 Quality Rating System Measure Technical Specification, published by CMS, and any subsequent updates to that guidance.

 All qualifying issuers offering a QHP of any metal level through the Exchange must comply with QRS requirements and report on all quality measures defined by CMS.
-For data reporting to CMS during 2019 (to be displayed during the open enrollment period for the 2020 plan year), a qualifying issuer is an issuer that offers a product type in the Exchange that meets the minimum enrollment threshold (more than 500 enrollees in that product type as of both July 1, 2018 and January 1, 2019).
-An issuer that meets the minimum enrollment threshold but is offering a different product type for 2020 coverage will have the option of displaying their QRS rating for plans of the different product type.
+For data reporting to CMS during 2020 (to be displayed during the open enrollment period for the 2021 plan year), a qualifying issuer is an issuer that offers a product type in the Exchange that meets the minimum enrollment threshold (more than 500 enrollees in that product type as of both July 1, 2019 and January 1, 2020).
+An issuer that meets the minimum enrollment threshold but is offering a different product type for 2021 coverage will have the option of displaying their QRS rating for plans of the different product type.

+Issuers must administer the QHP Enrollee Survey to eligible enrollees if they meet the requirements of participation outlined above.
+Issuers eligible to field the QHP Enrollee Survey should use the maximum oversampling of 1,690 surveys for the QRS member survey to increase response rates.
+If a QHP issuer has a sample of eligible enrollees that is less than 1,690, they should use all eligible enrollees.
 CMS will work with issuers to collect data and calculate the quality performance ratings for QHPs offered through the Exchange.
-During 2019, qualifying issuers will report data from the 2018 plan year to CMS, and that data will be analyzed by CMS and be the basis for the quality performance ratings that will be displayed in the Exchange during open enrollment for 2020 coverage.
+During 2020, qualifying issuers will report data from the 2019 plan year to CMS, and that data will be analyzed by CMS and be the basis for the quality performance ratings that will be displayed in the Exchange during open enrollment for 2021 coverage.

-For the 2020 plan year, the Exchange expects to display the overall plan rating and three summary indicator ratings for each eligible QHP.
+For the 2021 plan year, the Exchange expects to display the overall plan rating and three summary indicator ratings for each eligible QHP.
 In future years, additional quality ratings may be displayed.

 In addition to the requirements described above, a QHP issuer will also be required to participate in any other quality reporting requirements that may be authorized by federal regulation or specified by WAHBE.
+WAHBE intends to investigate additional quality and value standards, beginning with alignment to HCA quality and value reporting.
+Issuers reporting to HCA either authorize HCA to share their report with WAHBE or shall share their HCA report with WAHBE.
+Additional standards to be discussed for future years will be discussed with issuer's quality teams, and could include: